IBM/cpdctl/README_command_reference.md

 #### Command options

 `--id` (string)
 :   Resource ID.
-Must be specified if the type is presto, prestissimo, spark, milvus, storages, or databases.
+Either --id or --name must be set

 `--instance-id` (string)
 :   Instance ID for CPD/Dev-edition (auto-fetched unless set via --instance-id flag or with --env 'WATSONX_DATA_INSTANCE_ID=<instance-id>' in profile set command) or instance CRN for CPDaaS.
 If both are set, --instance-id flag takes precedence .

 `--name` (string)
-:   Resource names.
-(Required) when the type is catalog.
+:   Resource Display Name.
+Provide either --id or --name.
+Required when --type is catalog, optional for other --type values

 `--type` (string)
 :   Required.
 Type of resource to get the access details.
 Allowable values are: catalog, database, storage, presto, prestissimo, spark, milvus.